Amenities

 Waste Disposal

 Recycling day is alternate Tuesdays on dates shown below.
-Collections will continue as normal on all bank holidays except Christmas Day and Boxing Day when rubbish will be collected the following week.
+Collections will continue as normal on all bank holidays except Christmas Day and Boxing Day.

 Collection of garden waste (if you have subscribed to the service) alternates on Tuesdays with Recycling collections.
 The tables above show dates for Recycling so garden waste collections will be made on those Tuesdays NOT shown above.